Simael/zs-drive_and_act/README.md

 - Validation classes for split n: midlevel_unseen_classes_val_[n].txt
 - Testing classes for split n: midlevel_unseen_classes_test_[n].txt

-All 10 random splits are found in the "splits" folder.
+All 10 random splits are found in the [splits folder](https://github.com/Simael/zs-drive_and_act/tree/master/splits).

-## Driver activities with Attribtues
+## Driver activities with Attributes
 In the [paper](http://openaccess.thecvf.com/content_CVPRW_2020/html/w54/Reiss_Activity-Aware_Attributes_for_Zero-Shot_Driver_Behavior_Recognition_CVPRW_2020_paper.html) we also derive attributes from the hierarchical annotations of Drive&Act.

-The binary attributes can be found in the folder of the same name.
+The binary attributes can be found in the [folder of the same name](https://github.com/Simael/zs-drive_and_act/tree/master/attributes).
 We provide three files to load the attribtues:

 - attribute_matrix.csv contains the 37 binary values for the 34 classes.
 Each class occupies a row in this matrix.
 - classes.txt contains the names of the 34 classes, each line corresponds to the class of the corresponding row in the attribute matrix.
 - attributes.txt contains the names of the 37 attribtues.
 Each line corresponds to the respective column of the attribute matrix.

+For an example on how to load the attributes into vectors, please see [here](https://github.com/Simael/zs-drive_and_act/blob/master/semantic_embedding_utils.py).

 ## List of ZS-Drive&Act classes
 The following list comprises all ZS-Drive&Act classes: